scribe777/wfce-ote/docs/source/configuration.rst

 There are many configuration options for the initial set up of the OTE.
 Some change very small things, others larger aspects of the interface or its function.
 In the following configuration documentation the functions are divided by the type of changes they make to the editor.
+The confirgutation options were added as a second stage of development.
+Where possible the default settings have been selected to retain exsiting behaviour and therefore the default settings will somtimes not be the best setting to use.

 General interface
 -----------------